Arousal and activation in ADHD - Neurophysiological correlates

 - Acetylcholine

-Attention and concentration needs an optimal arousal level in (all) humans.
-This general arousal level is called (cortical) arousal3.
+Attention and concentration require an optimal arousal level in (all) people.
+This general arousal level is called (cortical) arousal5.

-** If the amount of stimulus **is too low, attention will not be paid.
+If the amount of stimuli **** Is too low, attention is lost.
 No interest is aroused.

-An optimally strong stimulation Brings the arousallevel into a range that is perceived as pleasant.
+A optimally strong stimulation Brings the arousal level into a range that is perceived as pleasant.

 The stimulus thresholds are age-dependent.
 The upper stimulus threshold increases from infancy.

-The stimulus thresholds are situation-dependent.
-Fatigue can lower the upper stimulus threshold, so that stimuli that were previously perceived as pleasant now become unpleasant.4
+The stimulus thresholds depend on the situation.
+Fatigue can lower the upper stimulus threshold so that stimuli that were previously perceived as pleasant now become unpleasant.6

 Some people need absolute silence to learn.
-Others can only learn with music playing in the background.
+Others can only learn when music is playing in the background.

 - Introversion / Extraversion:

-Introverts respond more intensely to mild stimuli, extroverts to intense stimuli.
+Introverts react more intensely to mild stimuli, extroverts to intense stimuli.

-Introverts consequently require less input to achieve optimal cognitive arousal, but are quickly overexcited; extroverts require higher input. - Cortical excitation level
+Introverts therefore require less input to achieve optimal cognitive arousal, but are quickly overexcited; extroverts require more input. - Cortical excitation level

-Introverts have higher cortical arousal levels than extroverts.
+Introverts have a higher cortical arousal level than extroverts.

-The difference in sensitivity to stimuli explains the differences between introverts and extroverts better than the difference in the level of cortical arousal after arousal.
+The different sensitivity to stimuli explains the differences between introverts and extroverts better than the different levels of cortical arousal after arousal.

 -